mohfarouk/mohfarouk.github.io/index.md

 layout: home
 ---

 I created this site for two main reasons.
-First is to have online presence, and second is to write conent that I want to share with the world.
+First is to have online presence, and second is to write content that I want to share with the world.